cflee/sloca-checker/README.md

 Key             | Description       | Required?
 ----------------|-------------------|---------------
-endpoint        | String that should be appended to the Base URL | mandatory description     | String description of the test, to identify it | mandatory result          | JSON Object that is the expected result | mandatory checks          | JSON Array of Check objects | mandatory authenticate    | Boolean, true if token should be generated and sent, false otherwise | optional, default true post            | Boolean, true if request method should be POST, false if request should be GET | optional, default false (GET)
+endpoint        | String that should be appended to the Base URL | mandatory description     | String description of the test, used only for output | mandatory result          | JSON object that is the expected result | mandatory checks          | JSON array of Check objects | mandatory authenticate    | Boolean: true if token should be generated and sent, false otherwise | optional, default true (send token) post            | Boolean: true if request method should be POST, false if request should be GET | optional, default false (GET)

 All other keys in the objects are treated as parameters for the POST or GET request.
 Values may be any valid JSON value, but they will be converted to String before being sent in the HTTP request.

-Sample POST request:
+*Sample POST request:*

 ```
 {